Vectorized/solady/docs/utils/libstring.md

     returns (string memory resultA, string memory resultB)
 ```

-Unpacks strings packed using {packTwo}.
+Unpacks strings packed using `packTwo`.
 Returns the empty strings if `packed` is `bytes32(0)`.
-If `packed` is not an output of {packTwo}, the output behavior is undefined.
+If `packed` is not an output of `packTwo`, the output behavior is undefined.

 ### directReturn(string)